Max-109/Glance/README.md

 self._history_manager.save_interaction(active_session, interaction)
 ```

-This keeps the runtime flow easier to understand: `Orchestrator` coordinates the work, while the smaller objects handle their own specific tasks.
+That keeps the runtime flow readable: `Orchestrator` coordinates the work, while the smaller objects handle their own tasks.

 #### Design Pattern

 The main design patterns in Glance are **Strategy** and **Factory Method**.

-The Strategy pattern is used because the app has different workflows for different modes. `LiveStrategy` handles the live audio workflow, while `OCRStrategy` handles the screenshot-to-text workflow.
-Both follow the same `ModeStrategy` interface:
+Strategy is used because the app has two modes, `live` and `OCR`, with different internal logic.
+Both still use the same `ModeStrategy` interface and start through `execute(context)`.

 ```python
 class ModeStrategy(ABC):